 Hello Parents of Students in Grades 7 through 12,

 Athletes can register to participate and learn more about which sports are available to you by visiting www.rcsdk12.org/familyID.
 Students must have an updated physical exam within the last year!
-Registration is can be completed 30 days prior to the season start date.
+Registration opens 30 days prior to the season start date.
 If a student needs an updated physical exam, please speak with your school athletic coordinator for details.
-We truly look forward to your participation in our athletic programs!2021-2022 High School & Modified Sports Start Dates
+We truly look forward to your participation in our athletic programs!2023-2024 High School & Modified Sports Start Dates